Blog

 • Photogrammetry: This technique involves capturing 3D data from 2D images taken from various angles.
 The software processes these images to create a 3D model.
 Popular tools for photogrammetry include Autodesk ReCap, Agisoft Metashape, and RealityCapture.

 • LiDAR Scanning: LiDAR technology uses laser beams to measure distances and create a detailed 3D point cloud of the environment.
-LiDAR scanners like those from Leica Geosystems are widely used for mapping and surveying.
+LiDAR scanners like those from Leica Geosystems are widely used for real-time logistics, facility mapping and surveying.

 When deciding which technology to use for your project, consider factors like the level of detail required, budget, and the type of environment you're scanning.
 Here are some options to explore: